 The deputy head teacher of school C described the two best courses she had undertaken.
 One was a six week course, full-time, during which she was seconded from the school.
 It was very intensive, with a lot of expert input from a range of academics, local authority staff.
 The other was a year-long course on children’s literature.
 Neither of these courses were at masters level or assessed, but both were long.
 This suggests that the longevity of CPD provision, perhaps allowing time for complex thinking to take place, is valued.

 There is disagreement about shorter, more practical CPD courses.
-As indicated earlier, School A’s CPD felt that one day courses had little impact.
+As indicated earlier, School A’s CPD coordinator felt that one day courses had little impact.
 One teacher in school C said that she did not like courses focused on government strategies, using a power point, which did not encourage a questioning approach.
 A teacher in school B suggested that ‘most management courses do little other than provide a framework for common sense’.

 But many teachers do see some benefit in these courses:-